National Center for Rehabilitative Auditory Research (NCRAR)

 - Learn about the process of clinical research in audiology

 - Attend seminars and lectures by outstanding auditory scientists

 - Take part in NCRAR laboratory meetings, staff meetings, journal clubs and more

 - Share your research experience with other Au.D. students from around the country

 Please note: Students in Au.D./Ph.D. programs are not eligible for a T-35 award.

 Up to four students will be selected to participate in this program.
-Students will receive a stipend to defray costs of living expenses in Portland, a bus pass for travel to and from NCRAR, and funding to attend the AAS meeting in Spring 2016.
+Students will receive a stipend to defray costs of living expenses in Portland, a Trimet pass for local travel, including travel to and from NCRAR, and funding to attend the AAS meeting.